gijit/gi/README.md

 2018 Jan 31 update
 -------
+As of release v0.8.2, we support pointers, taking and de-referencing.

 As of release v0.8.1, `gijit` works as a calculator.
 It will evaluate expressions at the command line.

 In order to continue to detect syntax errors in Go code, we